Our Mission & Impact

 Imposter Syndrome

-Almost two-thirds of women reported a lack of senior or visibly successful female role models as a major obstacle to their career advancement.
-While women are almost half of the US labor force, they make up less than 5% of CEOs and less than 10% of top earners in the S&P 500; and for women of color are nearly invisible on both S&P 500 boards and Fortune 500 boards.
+Almost two-thirds of women report a lack of senior or visibly successful female role models as a major obstacle to their career advancement.
+While women are almost half of the US labor force, they make up 6% of CEOs and 11% of high earners in the S&P 500; and women of color are nearly invisible on both S&P 500 boards and Fortune 500 boards.

-• 1 in 3 girls say that they are afraid to be a leader because they don’t want to be thought of as ‘bossy’*
+• 1 in 2 are afraid to be leaders because they don’t want to be thought of as “bossy.”

-• 46% of high school girls do not believe they are smart enough for their dream career.*
+• 52% of 5th and 6th graders do not believe they are smart enough for their dream career, which is up 23% from 2017.

 Our Goals